 As one would expect, studies regularly show that the best prevention for traumatic brain injury is to wear a helmet approved by the Federal Department of Transportation.
 Helmets may also be approved by the Snell Memorial Foundation, which is a nonprofit organization dedicated to testing the effectiveness of helmets.
 Though helmets can improve a motorcyclist’s chances to avoid serious head injury, such injuries can still occur.

 If you or a loved one has experienced a serious motorcycle accident, you may be eligible to receive compensation for injuries and medical care.
-Here at Elrod Pope Law Firm, we will educate you on your options and help you through what can be a trying and life-changing experience.
+Here at Elrod Pope Accident & Injury Attorneys, we will educate you on your options and help you through what can be a trying and life-changing experience.